 A. Uniformity

-The contents of each package must be uniform and contain only almond kernels of the same origin, quality, and size (if sized).
+The contents of each package must be uniform and contain only almond kernels of the same origin, quality, variety or [commercial type] and/or crop year (if indicated), and size (if sized).

 The visible part of the contents of the package must be representative of its entire contents.